Chapter Four: Student Policies

-Centralia College has the authority to determine additional populations that can be moved to an earlier registration time, regardless of credits earned.
+Centralia College has the authority to determine additional populations that can be moved to an earlier registration time, regardless of units earned.

-The period of registration in which drop-in students register is called open registration.
 Students interested in taking classes, workshops, non-degree programs, or learning assistance programs for personal enrichment can register during open registration.
-Drop-in students register after early and priority registration.
-Drop-in students can register for remaining classes on a first-come, first-served, space-available basis.
+Students who register during this period do so on a first-come, first-served, space-available basis.

 |Title:||Waitlist Policy||Implementation Date:||6-6-2018|

 The Instruction Office will determine the classes for which waitlists will be enabled.
-The "Waitlist Active" period begins at the opening of registration and ends at the close of business on the next to the last business day before the start of the quarter.
+The "Waitlist Active" period begins at the opening of registration and ends on the next to the last business day before the start of the term.

-After the “Waitlist Active” period through the end of the second day of the quarter, students can register for any open seats in any class.
+After the “Waitlist Active” period through the end of the second day of the term, students can register for any open seats in any class.

-From the third day of the quarter until registration closes, faculty can authorize a student to enroll into their class by signature or email.
+From the third day of the term until registration closes, faculty can authorize a student to enroll into their class by signature, email, or permission number.

-If a student is enrolled into a class from the waitlist, the college will notify the student using the official college-provided email or other method determined by the college.
+If a student is enrolled into a class from the waitlist, the college will notify the student using the preferred email listed in ctcLink or other method determined by the college.